By Jennifer Smith, Natural Medicine Practitioner and Certified in Holistic Nutrition

 Dr. Somerville reports that none of his patients taking the 30,000 I.U. dose, have come down with the flu in the 8 years that he has been recommending and using it in his practice.
 He has had two individuals that chose to take a lower dose of 10,000-20,000 i.u.'s, who contracted H1N1 in 2011, however both of those individuals survived.
 Those individuals attributed their survival with taking the higher than average dose of vitamin D. As you can probably see, vitamin D really earns it's place as my #1 pick for immune system supplements!

-Jennifer Smith is a Natural Medicine Practitioner, Certified in Holistic Nutrition, Faith-Based Clinical Counselor and Biblical Health Coach.
-She has completed advanced certificates in Functional Nutrition, Functional Medicine, Natural Health Consultant diploma, Biblical Natural Medicine and Biblical Eating and Clinical Nutrition.
+Jennifer Smith is a Natural Medicine Practitioner and Holistic Nutrition Practitioner.
+She has a Bachelor's degree in Christian Counseling.
+She has completed advanced training in Functional Nutrition, Functional Medicine, Natural Health Consultant diploma, Biblical natural medicine, and Biblical Eating and Clinical Nutrition.
+Jennifer has a Functional Medicine virtual clinic in Naples, FL called Fx Remedies Virtual Care.